 Where investments in non-convertible preference shares and non-puttable ordinary shares or preference shares are publicly traded or their fair value can otherwise be measured reliably, the investment is subsequently measured at fair value with changes in fair value recognised in profit or loss.
+All other such investments are subsequently measured at cost less impairment.

 Financial assets that are measured at cost or amortised cost are reviewed for objective evidence of impairment at the end of each reporting date.
 If there is objective evidence of impairment, an impairment loss is recognised in profit or loss immediately.